alimac/alimac.io/source/_talks/2015-08-25-parental-advisory-explicit-content.md

 ## Transcript

-This is Parental Advisory Explicit Content.
+This is _Parental Advisory Explicit Content_.
 My name is Alina Mackenzie.
 I am a sysadmin and developer based in Chicago.
 And I grew up in the 80s and 90s :)

 Once upon a time there was a team of people working on software and systems.